botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/loops.md

 +++
-title = "Control Flow 2"
+title = "Loops"
 weight = 330
 +++

-In a previous chapter, we learned about [basic control flow](/learn/beginner/control-flow-1).
+In a previous chapter, we learned about [conditional branching](/learn/beginner/conditional-branching).
 In this chapter, we will discuss more advanced control flow actions: namely, `range`, `while`, and `with` actions.

 ## Loop